mulka/ploverwiki/Beginner's-Guide:-Get-Started-with-Plover.md

 We recommend you start with Plover's StenEd-based theory, and the dictionary that is supplied with the Plover software.
 After 6 months, you'll have a better understanding of stenography, and you could then start experimenting with different theories.
 Everyone ends up adapting them and forming a personal style anyway.
 So you don't need to worry about the different steno theories until you hit 100 WPM or so.

-It's not recommended to spend money on a theory before you know if you'll even like it.
+We don't recommend spending money on a theory before you're certain you like stenography.